ilikescience/ilikescience.github.io/_posts/2018-05-14-agile-anxiety.markdown

 ## Agile for the anxious

-Agile software development creates an supportive environment for people with anxiety.
+Agile software development creates a supportive environment for people with anxiety.
 How do we take advantage of this?

 ### Go to Standup

 In some ways, standup is like micro-group-therapy.
-If well facilitated, it’s an opportunity to check in with responsibilities.
-A good standup enables me to safely raise concerns, and the team acknowledges helps resolve conflicts.
+If well-facilitated, it’s an opportunity to check in with responsibilities.
+Good standups enable me to safely raise concerns, and encourage the team to acknowledge and resolve conflicts.

-The practice of standup reduces interruptions and distractions later in the day, too.
-It focuses team, making the management of uncertainty a group exercise instead of a solo sport.
+Standup is sort like meditation for your whole team: regular practice provides focus, making the management of uncertainty a group exercise instead of a solo sport.

 ### Turn off notifications